lbryio/spec/index.md

 If the stake is an update to an active claim, is the first claim for a name, or does not cause a change in which claim is controlling the name, the activation delay is 0 (i.e. the stake becomes active in the same block it is accepted).

-Otherwise, the activation delay is determined by a formula covered in [Claimtrie Transitions](#claimtrie-transitions).
+Otherwise, the activation delay is determined by a formula covered in [Activation Delay](#activation-delay).
 The formula's inputs are the height of the current block, the height at which the stake was accepted, and the height at which the controlling claim for that name last changed.

 The sum of the amount of an active claim and all of its active supports is called its _effective amount_.
 The effective amount affects the sort order of claims in a leaf node, and which claim is controlling for that name.
 Claims that are not active have an effective amount of 0.